 2. Analyze your existing information systems

 Before proceeding with the development, you should take an inventory of all data assets.
 Driven by a “data first” mindset, you can reach project goals faster and stress-free.
 The success of the project depends heavily on data quality.
 To make decisions and handle reporting, managers need to have complete and reliable data and knowledge bases.
-Thus, it is required to analyze existing information systems, take inventory of data sources, define the global dictionaries, and the rules of building information links across various systems.
+Thus, it is critical to analyze existing information systems, take inventory of data sources, define the global dictionaries, and the rules of building information links across various systems.

 3. Make a rational choice of the technology platform